 When you’re on your 13th hour of a 12-hour shift, it’s easy to dream about retirement as simply “not having to go to work.”
 However, you’ve got to think past those first few weeks of sleeping in.

 If you’ve spent most of your adult life in a profession that requires the passion, commitment and sense of mission that law enforcement does, there’s a good chance that having nothing to fill your time will become tedious, boring or even depressing.
 This doesn’t mean you have to work, but as Dave Smith writes, you’ve got to make the transition to retirement “a path to a new adventure in your life.”

 Some police officers want to retire and travel the country or spend more time with family.
-Others are hoping to launch a second career or make their “off duty” job or business their primary source of employment.
-Long before you retire you need to start figuring out what you want your retirement to look like.
+Others are hoping to launch a second career or make their “off-duty” job or business their primary source of employment.
+Long before you retire, you need to start figuring out what you want your life to look like after law enforcement.

 In the 1970s, the Cooper Institute for Aerobic Research conducted a study that concluded that on average, retired police officers die within five years of retirement.
 If that’s still true, then I don’t have long to live, but I’m guessing this is no longer true.

 People – not just cops – are living longer every year.
 But longevity doesn’t always equal quality.
 Make physical and mental wellness a big part of your retirement plans.